Parameterized Prompt for Incremental Object Detection

 \subsection{Analysis}

-\textbf{Ablation Study.} In Tab. \ref{tab: ablation study}, categories 1-5 reflect the stability, while categories 6-20 mainly reflect plasticity.
+\textbf{Ablation Study.} In Tab.~\ref{tab: ablation study}, categories 1-5 reflect the stability, while categories 6-20 mainly reflect plasticity.
 After introducing the pseudo-labeling method (b), due to the lack of learnable parameters, pseudo-labeling not only fails to enhance stability but also interferes with current task learning, reducing plasticity.
-The parameterized prompt structure (c) increases the accuracy of categories 6-20 by 9.5\%, significantly enhancing plasticity, but the accuracy of categories 1-5 drops by 2.6\%, indicating that forgetting still exists.Model fusion (d) alleviates the forgetting problem and balances stability and plasticity to some extent.
-Sparse loss (f) compresses knowledge into important parameters, and its combination improves overall task accuracy by 8.9\% compared to the baseline.
+The parameterized prompt structure (c) increases the accuracy of categories 6-20 by 9.5\%, significantly enhancing plasticity, but the accuracy of categories 1-5 drops by 2.6\%, indicating that forgetting still exists.
+The model fusion (d) alleviates the forgetting problem and balances stability and plasticity to some extent.
+The sparse loss (f) reduces parameter conflicts between tasks, improving overall accuracy by 1.1\%.
+When combined with all methods, it increases the overall accuracy by 9.0\% compared to the baseline.
 Furthermore, removing the pseudo-labeling (e) results in a significant decrease in stability.
-The observation demonstrates that our method, by alleviating prompt-pool confusion, allows the pseudo labeling mechanism to effectively mine old-class objects in the background without introducing adverse effects.
+The observation demonstrates that our method, by alleviating the prompts pool confusion, allows the pseudo labeling mechanism to effectively mine old-class objects in the background without introducing adverse effects.

 \textbf{Impact of Hidden Layer Dimension.} We analyze the impact of the hidden layer dimension in the parameterized prompt structure.
-The dimension of the hidden layer influences the degree of dimensionality reduction applied to the proposal.
+The dimension of the hidden layer influences the degree of dimensionality reduction applied to the proposals.
 We conduct experiments in the PASCAL VOC2007 under the 5+5+5+5 setting.
-In Fig. \ref{fig: hidden_dim}, as the hidden layer dimension increases, the model's accuracy initially improves and then declines, suggesting that a moderate increase in the hidden dimension helps retain critical information, while an overly large dimension introduces redundant information that interferes with prompt generation.
+In Fig.~\ref{fig: hidden_dim}, as the hidden layer dimension increases, the model's accuracy initially improves and then declines, suggesting that a moderate increase in the hidden dimension helps retain critical information, while an overly large dimension introduces redundant information that interferes with prompt generation.
 As the hidden dimension increases, the number of parameters in the parameterized prompt increases accordingly.
 Our method achieves a favorable trade-off between performance and parameter efficiency (76.3\%, 1.1M) when the hidden dimension is set to 64.
 In contrast, MD-DETR \cite{bhatt2024preventing} requires more parameters, while simultaneously achieving lower accuracy (61.5\%, 1.8M).